Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 Eligibility criteria included self-identification as male, native-level proficiency in German, and a minimum age of 18 years.
 A total of 196 participants were recruited over a two-month period by distributing flyers in social spaces and through an online study exchange platform.
 In exchange for participation, 1€ was donated to a men's counseling organization.
+#todo[mention here, that the study aimed to collect a more broad (i.e. non studentic/ non-academic) sample with the flyering ]

 Participants were excluded based on pre-registered criteria.
 First, 8 participants withdrew consent after debriefing.